 - keeping residents informed of the issues affecting their estate and area

 - campaigning on local issues, for example, planning applications, schooling or traffic hazards

 - organising social, leisure or educational activities for their estate or area

 - promoting estate or area based activities, such as good neighbour schemes or Neighbourhood Watch

-We've found that our Resident Association groups are very good for promoting community spirit and cooperation.
+We have found that our Resident Association groups are very good for promoting community spirit and cooperation.
 So, if you don't have one, take the lead and set one up yourself.
-We'll provide support and advice to help you get started.
+We will provide support and advice to help you get started.